Celebrating National Disability Employment Awareness Month 2023

 Speaker: Mary Kelly, M.S., C.R.C., CPDM, CLMS, Be Well at Work Disability Management

 This presentation provides an overview of the disability management process from the employee point of view.
 This course covers the resources on campus to be utilized when it becomes evident that some assistance is needed.
-Whether a student employee, Part-time or Full-time, Postdoc, Faculty or Staff, we will discuss how to access disability related resources and requirements of the process.
+Whether a student employee, Part-time or Full-time, Postdoc, Faculty or Staff, we will discuss how to access disability-related resources and the requirements of the process.
 This is a one-hour presentation over the lunch hour with an additional period provided for questions and answers.
 This is open to all and those needing accommodations are strongly encouraged to email the presenter with requests in advance of the presentation.
 This presentation meets the requirement for the ADA Title II Self-Evaluation Section: Hiring and Employment

 Creativity and Your Well-Being: Canvas Painting